ibm-cloud-docs/CDN/how-to.md

 **Step 4:**

-This will change the Status to 'CNAME Configuration'
+This step changes the Status to 'CNAME Configuration'

 **Step 5:**

 Click 'Get Status' from Overflow menu.
-This will change the status to 'Running'.
-And CDN will become operational.
+This step changes the status to 'Running'.
+Your CDN becomes operational.

 ## Deleting CDN

-To delete a CDN follow the steps below:
+To delete a CDN follow these steps:

-**NOTE**: Selecting `Delete` from the overflow menu only deletes the CDN; it will not delete your account.
+**NOTE**: Selecting `Delete` from the overflow menu only deletes the CDN; it does not delete your account.

 **Step 1:**